Brunei Darussalam country brief

 Brunei's existing oil and gas reserves are expected to last for at least the next two decades.
 A phase of extensive new exploration and investment in enhanced recovery has commenced, which includes the development of two major new offshore deep-water blocks.
 While it is still too early to determine precisely the size of any new reserves, the Brunei Government has publicly stated its ambitious target of doubling Brunei's daily oil and gas production by 2035.

 In the services sector, a number of Australian teachers and other professionals work in Brunei.
-In 2012, Australia's service exports to Brunei (mainly education) were worth $44 million.
-Australia is now the second preferred destination for Bruneian students, with approximately 500 students currently studying in Australia.
+In 2012-13, Australia's service exports to Brunei (mainly education-related travel and transport) were worth $53 million.
+Australia is now the second preferred destination for Bruneian students, with approximately 400 students currently studying in Australia.

 The ASEAN-Australia-New Zealand Free Trade Agreement

-On 27 February 2009, the former Minister for Trade Simon Crean joined trade ministers from the ten member states of ASEAN (including Brunei) and New Zealand in signing the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) in Thailand.
+On 27 February 2009 the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) was signed in Thailand.
 As lead ASEAN Coordinator in the negotiations, Brunei played an important role in securing this Agreement.

-There are good trade and investment opportunities in Brunei including in the oil and gas, education, food and agriculture, financial and service sectors.
+Good trade and investment opportunities exist in Brunei including in the oil and gas, education, food and agriculture, financial and service sectors.

 Austrade has identified potential opportunities for Australian suppliers of goods and services in a number of sectors.
 Austrade's Brunei country page has general information on doing business and on specific export opportunities.
 Austrade Brunei can also provide advice on accessing opportunities in Brunei.